SIMPLE-AstroDB/SIMPLE-db/docs/schema/Sources.md

 # Sources
-Main identifiers for objects along with coordinates..
+Main identifiers for objects along with coordinates.
 Columns marked with an exclamation mark ( :exclamation:) may not be empty.
 | Column Name | Description | Datatype | Length | Units  | UCD |
 | --- | --- | --- | --- | --- | --- |
 | :exclamation:**source** | Unique identifier for an object | string | 100 |  | meta.id;src;meta.main  |